-This Basin and the surrounding areas, including the Imperial and Coachella Valleys as well as more populated areas of Southern California to the west, present numerous characteristics which make this an ideal location for the pilot and then for a series of Water Farms:
+This Basin and the surrounding areas, including the Imperial and Coachella Valleys as well as more populated areas of Southern California to the west, present numerous characteristics which make this an ideal location for the pilot and then, for a series of Water Farms:

 (3) over-reliance by some area water districts on unsustainable groundwater pumping from deep aquifers;

-Global Water Farms has had discussions with all stakeholders, including area water agencies and users, about a series of Water Farms in the vicinity of the pilot system currently under construction that will process brines from multiple sources to provide a new source of the highest quality water available for the environment, farms, municipalities and industry across Southern California.
-This will reduce reliance on groundwater pumping and the Colorado River and allow Southern California to begin to move toward long-term water and power production sustainability.
+Global Water Farms has had discussions with many stakeholders, including area water agencies and users, about a series of Water Farms in the vicinity of the GWF Pilot.
+These Water Farms will treat brackish and saline water from multiple sources to provide a ‘new’ source of fresh/clean water for the environment, farms, municipalities and ultimately, for the remediation of the Salton Sea.
+This will reduce reliance on groundwater pumping and on the Colorado River while allowing Southern California to begin to move toward long-term water supply sustainability.

 San Joaquin Valley, California

-Oil & Gas Industry, Southwestern U.S.
+Oil & Gas Industry